festivaldev/Paradise/README.md

 A UberStrike icon will appear in your system tray, allowing you to control each service, the File Server and the database connection.
 2. Run `build\server\photon\PhotonControl.exe`.
 If asked for a license, you may add your own, but for testing running without any license is acceptable.
 Keep in mind running without a license means you're limited to 20 players (or more precisely 20 concurrent connections).
 3. Open the PhotonControl tray icon, select **Paradise** and click **Start as application**.
+4. Make sure your system's firewall is configured to allow inbound TCP and UDP connections to each server by their port.

 #### Setting up HTTPS/SSL
 By default, both the Web Services and the File Server are configured to run via HTTPS on `localhost`, ports `8080` and `8081` respectively.
 Support for HTTPS can be disabled (although not recommended) by setting `EnableSSL` to `false` in `ParadiseSettings.Server.xml`.
 (See *Configuration* → *Server settings*)

 To allow your own server to be accessed via HTTPS, you need your SSL certificate [imported into Windows Certificate Store](https://docs.microsoft.com/en-us/biztalk/adapters-and-accelerators/accelerator-swift/adding-certificates-to-the-certificates-store-on-the-client).
 You also need to bind the certificates to the ports you're running the servers on, either by using [`netsh`](https://docs.microsoft.com/en-us/dotnet/framework/wcf/feature-details/how-to-configure-a-port-with-an-ssl-certificate?redirectedfrom=MSDN) or a little tool called [HttpConfig](http://www.stevestechspot.com/default.aspx).
 When binding a certificate to a port, always use `0.0.0.0` as the IP address.
 The domain or IP address the server is allowing connections to from UberStrike is configured using `WebServiceHostName` and `FileServerHostName` in `ParadiseSettings.Server.xml`.
-The SSL certificate name **must** match the address for either server!
+The SSL certificate's subject (`CN=...`) **must** match the hostname for each server!

 ## Building
 ### Requirements